Skip to content

 Steve Exceen

-He was born in Medford, Oregon and raised in Roseburg, Oregon.
-After graduating from Roseburg High School in 1997, he joined The United States Marine Corps.
-He served a total of 6 years active.
-He was stationed in Okinawa, Japan, Camp Pendleton, California, and finally in Kaneohe Bay, Hawaii.
+Steve was born in Medford, Oregon, and raised in Roseburg, Oregon.
+After graduating from Roseburg High School in 1997, he joined the United States Marine Corps, serving six years on active duty.
+During his service, he was stationed in Okinawa, Japan; Camp Pendleton, California; and Kaneohe Bay, Hawaii.
 He was awarded the Navy and Marine Corps Medal for Heroism.
-He had a tragedy that happened to his family while on Recruiter Assistance.
-Where he lost in 4-month-old nephew and his father was burnt from the neck down.
+While on Recruiter Assistance, he experienced a personal tragedy when his four-month-old nephew passed away, and his father suffered severe burns from the neck down.

-Steve is devoted with raising his daughter Sarai.
-His passions are spending time with her, riding his motorcycle, and working on his fitness goals.
-One thing that he has learned is that to have a healthy mind, you have to have a healthy body.
+Steve is dedicated to raising his daughter, Sarai, and enjoys spending time with her, riding his motorcycle, and working toward his fitness goals.
+He firmly believes that maintaining a healthy body is essential for a healthy mind.

 RF22-bio-debbie